What can you do with a good credit score? That’s a question all of us should be asking when we see a double-digit rise in our score.

 When your credit scores go up, it’s a cause for a little celebration.
 Higher credit scores mean better rates and better long-term financial options.

-However, it’s important not to get so excited about your scores that you go out and make financial decisions that stretch your budget or are being done only because you have higher scores.
+However, it’s important not to get so excited about the scores that you go out and make financial decisions that stretch your budget or are only being done because you have higher scores.

 Here’s a quick summary of the advice in this article: